Primary and Secondary Actors (Use Case Diagram)

 How to Set a Primary Actor

-If you want to set a primary actor of a use case using Software Ideas Modeler, select the use case, right-click on it and choose Properties from the context menu.
+If you want to set a primary actor of a use case in the use case tool Software Ideas Modeler, select the use case, right-click on it and choose Properties from the context menu.
 In the Properties dialog, switch to the Use Case tab and choose the desired actor from the Primary actor drop-down box.